HallLab/paper_2020_tpot_actg/README.md

 ### get_data.py

-A simple command line tool to select and format data from the original files
+A simple command line script to select and format data from the original files

 ### process_gene_sets.py

 A script to convert gene set information from GMT format into a format that is compatible with the TPOT Feature Set Selector.
 This also makes plots related to the number of bins and the number of genes in each bin (used for figure 1 in the paper).

+### regress_covariates.py

+A command line script to regress the phenotypes against the covariates, saving and plotting the residuals to be used in further analysis

 ### run_tpot_exome_residuals.py